|

 When you look quickly at this image, you'll see an elephant.
 It's only when you examine it closely that you see that things are not what they appear to be.
 When most people look at others they see the person, but they miss revealing details that are obvious when pointed out.
 And so it is with body language.
 Communication through body language has been going on for over a million years but has only been scientifically studied to any extent since the end of the twentieth century.
 Body language is finally being 'discovered' by people throughout the world and is now a part of formal education and business training everywhere.

-This final chapter is devoted to social and business scenarios and will give you the opportunity to see how well you can now read body signals.
-Before you read the notes, however, study each picture sequence and see how many body language signals you can see from what you've read in this guide.
-Score one point for every major signal you can spot and you will receive an overall rating assessment at the end.
-You will be amazed to find how much your 'perceptiveness' has improved.
-Keep in mind that while we are analysing frozen gestures here, it all needs to be read in clusters of gestures, in context, and with allowance for cultural differences.
+This final section is devoted to a mix of simple scenarios that will give you an opportunity to review how well you can now read body signals.
+You should find that your perceptiveness has markedly improved.
+Keep in mind that, while we are analyzing frozen gestures here, it all needs to be read in clusters of gestures, in context, and with allowances for cultural differences.

 Answers........